 Cllr L Shires referred to the complaints identified on page 3, and noted that she had attended Parish meetings where unnecessary information had been disclosed.
 Subsequently, she asked what could be done to avoid potential bias in these situations, to which the Monitoring Officer replied that such information should remain confidential until the point that guilt is found.
 She added that Members could be excused from Committee meetings if hearings took place regarding their parishes.
-Cllr L Shires stated that the complaints process appeared to suggest that a reply should be received within fifteen days of complaint, though it was apparent that Parish Councils did not adhere to these times.
-The Monitoring Officer replied that all actions should be deferred to the District Council.
+Cllr L Shires stated that the complaints process appeared to suggest that a reply should be received within fifteen days of complaint, though it was apparent that Parish Council's had no statutory role in the complaints process and that all actions should be deferred to the District Council.